marc-marcos/backyard-mob/README.md

 * 0.1
     * Python version, runs well with relatively low row count but gets very laggy with more than 200 rows.
+* 0.2
+    * Improved logic, now it make some sense and it happens what should happen in a real "conflict" or whatever.
+    * C++ performance improved a lot (by a factor of 5.5 times versus Python version).

 ## License